-Let’s take a look at four different learning styles in machine learning algorithms:
+Let’s take a look at three different learning styles in machine learning algorithms:

 Input data is called training data and has a known label or result such as spam/not-spam or a stock price at a time.

-A model is prepared through a training process where it is required to make predictions and is corrected when those predictions are wrong.
+A model is prepared through a training process in which it is required to make predictions and is corrected when those predictions are wrong.
 The training process continues until the model achieves a desired level of accuracy on the training data.

 Example problems are classification and regression.

-Input data is not labelled and does not have a known result.
+Input data is not labeled and does not have a known result.